-While he wasn’t as famous in history as he was in the sagas he was certainly worthy of honour considering he carved out a kingdom of his own and paving the way for his sons to conquer the British Isles.
-Knowing he couldn’t do it on his own, he knew the only thing that could unite his children was his death.
+While Ragnar wasn’t as famous in history as he was in the sagas he was certainly worthy of honour considering he carved out a kingdom in Scotland and he paved the way for his sons to conquer the British Isles.
+Knowing he couldn’t do such a task on his own, he knew the only thing that could unite his children was his death.
 So he set out on a mission which would eventually lead to his death by the hands of King Ælla of Northumbria.

-Ragnar was married at least three times in his life, possibly a fourth.
+Ragnar was married at least three times in his life.
 His first marriage was to the shield maiden Lagertha, they married young after fighting together in the Danish civil war during the early 9th century.
 They had one son and three daughters Ubba/Oláfr, Aløf & Asbjørg.
 Ragnar & Lagertha’s relationship came to a rocky end after he met his second wife princess Thora, daughter of King Harald of Sweden.
 With Thora he had five sons and one daughter Agnar, Erik, Dunvat, Radbad, Thorir, and Åscrida.
-His third wife was Aslög and they had three sons and one daughter Halfdan, Sigurd, Ivar and Thora.
-Ragnar’s son Ubba who became the Duke of Frisia appears to have been born out of wedlock, perhaps to a noble lady from Friesland, he had a twin sister called Matilda who married Godfrid son of Harald Klak, Godfrid claimed the duchy of Frisia after Ubba’s death in 877.
-There is also another son called Ásl, Óláfr killed him in 867 but the histories fall silent as to the true reason for his murder.
+His third wife was Aslög and they had four sons and one daughter Halfdan, Sigurd, Rögnvald, Ivar and Thora.
+There is also another known son called Ásl, Óláfr killed him in 867 but the histories fall silent as to the true reason for his murder.
 Their was also at least one other brother that has only one historical reference as Thorir son of the King of Lochlann, heir to Ragnar’s kingdom in Ubba’s absence was killed in 848 during an attempt by King Ragnar to reconquer his lands in Ireland, which had recently been taken over by his enemies.
 An illegitimate daughter Matilda married Godfrid son of Harald Klak, Godfrid claimed the duchy of Frisia after Ubba’s death in 877.